-Some operations combine restriction with a partial bypass of the small intestine (the intestines are where food and nutrients are absorbed into the body).
+Some operations combine restriction with a partial bypass of the small intestine (where food and nutrients are absorbed into the body).
 By creating a detour around part of the intestine, less food is absorbed.
-Operations that use this mechanism to enhance weight loss are called
+Operations that use this mechanism to enhance weight loss are called malabsorptive operations.

 Patients must meet specific criteria, based on guidelines established by the National Institutes of Health, before they will be considered for an evaluation with our team.
 Most patients who enter our program have a BMI of 40 or greater.
 Other factors that suggest surgery may be a good option include:

-- Be a minimum of 100 pounds overweight.
+- You are a minimum of 100 pounds overweight.

-- Serious medical conditions related to weight, such as diabetes, sleep apnea or heart disease.
-(If these are present, surgery may be considered if the BMI is between 35 and 40.)
+- You have serious medical conditions related to weight, such as diabetes, sleep apnea or heart disease.
+(If these are present, surgery may be considered if your BMI is between 35 and 40.)

-- Age between 18 and 65 years (with some exceptions)
+- You are between 18 and 65 years old (with some exceptions).

-- A long history of obesity, with many failed formal, structured and/or documented attempts at weight loss
+- You have a long history of obesity, with many failed formal, structured and/or documented attempts at weight loss.

-- No current issues with drug or alcohol abuse
+- You have no current issues with drug or alcohol abuse.

-- No serious psychiatric illness, such as problems that would impair someone's ability to follow a program of lifetime health management and follow-up
+- You have no serious psychiatric illness, such as problems that could impair your ability to follow a program of lifetime health management and follow-up.